 Gamma-Glutamyl Transpeptidase (GGT) Test

-Reasons for the GGT Test
+Why Is the GGT Test Done?

-Symptoms of liver problems include:
+The symptoms of liver problems include:

 - decreased appetite

 - jaundice, which is a yellowing of the skin

 If you’ve finished an alcohol rehabilitation program and you’re